-2 In order to prepare for the calculation of index A, the ship's subdivision length $L_s$ is divided into a fixed discrete number of damage zones.
+In order to prepare for the calculation of index A, the ship's subdivision length $L_s$ is divided into a fixed discrete number of damage zones.
 These damage zones will determine the damage stability investigation in the way of specific damages to be calculated.

-3 There are no rules for the subdividing, except that the length $L_s$ defines the extremes for the actual hull.
-Zone boundaries need not coincide with physical watertight boundaries.
+There are no rules for the subdividing, except that the length $L_s$ defines the extremes for the actual hull.
 However, it is important to consider a strategy carefully to obtain a good result (that is a large attained index A).
-All zones and combination of adjacent zones may contribute to the index A. In general it is expected that the more zone boundaries the ship is divided into the higher will be the attained index, but this benefit should be balanced against extra computing time.
-The figure below shows different longitudinal zone divisions of the length $L_s$ .
+All zones and combination of adjacent zones may contribute to the index A.

+The figure above shows different longitudinal divisions of the length $L_s$ .

-4 The first example is a very rough division into three zones of approximately the same size with limits where longitudinal subdivision is established.
-The probability that the ship will survive a damage in one of the three zones is expected to be low (i.e. the s-factor is low or zero) and, therefore, the total attained index A will be correspondingly low.
+The first example is a very rough division into three zones of approximately the same size with limits where transverse subdivision is established.
+The probability that the ship will survive a damage in one of the three zones is expected to be low (s-factor = 0) and, therefore, the total attained index A will be lost.

-5 In the second example the zones have been placed in accordance with the watertight arrangement, including minor subdivision (as in double bottom, etc.).
-In this case there is a much better chance of obtaining higher s-factors.
+In the second example the zones have been placed in accordance with the watertight arrangement, including minor subdivision (as in double bottom, etc.).
+The chances of getting good s-factors in this case should be good.

-6 Where transverse corrugated bulkheads are fitted, they may be treated as equivalent plane bulkheads, provided the corrugation depth is of the same order as the stiffening structure.
+Where transverse corrugated bulkheads are fitted, they may be treated as equivalent plane bulkheads, provided the corrugation is of the same order as the stiffening structure.